Ginny Estupinian PhD, ABPP

 How is therapy different for seniors compared to younger adults?

-Therapy for older adults requires specialized adaptations including shorter sessions to accommodate fatigue, integration of medical conditions and medications into treatment planning, modified cognitive-behavioral techniques for age-related cognitive changes, focus on life review and meaning-making, and coordination with medical providers and family caregivers.
+Therapy for older adults requires specialized adaptations, including shorter sessions to accommodate fatigue, integration of medical conditions and medications into treatment planning, modified cognitive-behavioral techniques for age-related cognitive changes, focus on life review and meaning-making, and coordination with medical providers and family caregivers.
 Dr. Estupinian’s board certification in geropsychology ensures these evidence-based modifications are properly implemented.

 What are the signs an elderly parent needs therapy?